norma13115/aisd-wde-5-building-with-css-grid/README.md

    ```

 **Explanation:**

-- `.grid-container`: This class defines a grid container, transforming the `div` into a flexible grid layout.
-The `grid-template-columns` property uses the `repeat()` function to create responsive columns that automatically adjust based on available space.
-The `gap` property adds space between grid items, and the `padding`, `max-width`, and `width` properties control the overall size and spacing of the grid container.
-- `.box`: This class is applied to each grid item, ensuring they are displayed with centered content.
-The `display: flex;` property is used to align and justify the content within each box, making sure it appears centered.
-The boxes have a fixed height, a bold font, white text color, and a border with rounded corners for a polished appearance.
+- The `.grid-container` class creates a flexible grid layout with responsive columns, spacing, and controlled size.
+The `.box` class centers content in each grid item using flexbox, with a fixed height, bold text, and rounded borders for a clean appearance.

 ## 6. **Adding Colors to the Boxes**